cbartle891/draft-deprecate-ffdh/draft-bartle-tls-deprecate-ffdh.md

 --- abstract

-This document deprecates and discourages the use of finite field and elliptic curve Diffie Hellman cipher suites that have known vulnerabilities or improper security properties when implemented incorrectly.
+This document deprecates the use of finite field Diffie Hellman cipher suites and discourages the use of elliptic curve Diffie Hellman cipher suites, both of which have known vulnerabilities or improper security properties when implemented incorrectly.

 --- middle